Everything we know about Britney Spears and Sam Asghari divorce

 Infidelity rumours and prenuptial agreements: Everything we know about Britney Spears and Sam Asghari divorce

-Asghari reportedly filed for divorce from Spears on Wednesday after 14 months of marriage
+Asghari filed for divorce from Spears on Wednesday citing ‘irreconcilable differences’ as reason for split

 Related: Britney Spears announces engagement to Sam Asghari